linusandren/Made_S3/README.md

 Note that the bucket name is in the "Resource" section.

-In this specific case the bucket URL to use in media could look something like:
+In this specific case the bucket URL to use as media URL could look something like:

 ```
 https://s3-eu-west-1.amazonaws.com/magento-media/media/
 ```

+## Synchronizing an existing media library

+Due to the fact that all media is stored with the exact same structure as they would on a file system, and that we also maintain URLs correctly, synchronizing media can simply be done with a recursive using something like s3cmd.
+Have a look at [s3cmd sync](http://s3tools.org/s3cmd-sync).

 ## Notes

-There is one core copy-paste of Varien_Io_File.
+There is one core copy paste of Varien_Io_File.
 The reason is that the chdir() calls needed to have supressed warnings in order for the S3 magic to work.
 As far as I can see there is no issue with supressing these warnings.